Nsix6/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/delete.md

 # deletes instance of Book created

-new_book.delete()
+book = Book.objects.get(title="1984")
+book.delete()
 (1, {'bookshelf.Book': 1})

-# command on line 3, deletes the instance and line 4 hows the feedback
+# command on line 3/4, deletes the instance and line 5 hows the feedback